RaysceneNS/rayscenens.github.io/about.md

 layout: about
 ---

-I'm Racine Ennis a software developer from Calgary.
+I'm Racine Ennis a software developer currently living in Calgary.
 Sometimes I make things and then write about them here.

 I am a problem solver.
 I want to find out why things are the way they are.
 I want to understand how the world works, searching, asking questions, and delving into things in depth.

-After more than 20 years working on web related projects, I have an excellent knowledge of technologies, especially c#, javascript, html5.
+After more than 20 years working on web related projects, I have an excellent knowledge of technologies, especially c#, JavaScript, html5.
 I know how to manage and participate in the software development life cycle.

 I am communicative.
 I believe it is important to understand where a change request or idea is coming from as this can help to unearth the underlying business or technology driver.
 Often with this understanding I can work with the client to fine tune a requirement early on so that the business goal is achieved with less time or effort.